sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 14. Select **Save** to save the Logic App.

-15. There is one modification we need to make in the code.
-Select on the **CodeView** button.
+15. There is one modification we need to make in the code. select the **CodeView** button.

     ![In the Logic App, the CodeView button is selected from the top menu.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image250.png "Logic App")